openstack-archive/infra-manual/doc/source/developers.rst

 4. To re-run check or gate jobs, leave a comment on the review with the form "recheck".

-5. If a nice message from Elastic Recheck didn't show up in your patch when Jenkins failed, and you've identified a bug to recheck against, help out by writing an `elastic-recheck query
+5. If a nice message from Elastic Recheck didn't show up in your change when Jenkins failed, and you've identified a bug to recheck against, help out by writing an `elastic-recheck query
    <http://docs.openstack.org/infra/elastic-recheck/readme.html>`_ for
    the bug.

-If the patch has failed a gate job and thus is approved, a recheck will first run the check jobs and if those pass, it will run again the gate jobs.
+If the patchset has failed a gate job and thus is approved, a recheck will first run the check jobs and if those pass, it will run again the gate jobs.
 There is no way to only run the gate jobs, the check jobs will first be run again.